gwastro/pycbc/docs/workflow/pygrb.rst

 Introduction
 ===============

+PyGRB is a tool used to generate a data analysis workflow for a targeted, coherent gravitational wave search triggered by short duration gamma-ray bursts.

-PyGRB is a tool used to analyse data from multiple detectors coherently and then perform various signal-based veto cuts and data quality cuts to determine whether or not a compact binary coalescence signal is present in the given data coming from the same point in the sky and at the same time as an observed short GRB.
+When submitted, this workflow will run a pipeline to analyse data from multiple gravitational wave detectors coherently.
+It will then perform various signal-based veto cuts and data quality cuts to determine whether or not a compact binary coalescence signal is present in the given data coming from the same point in the sky and at the same time as an observed short duration gamma-ray burst.

-The output will be a webpage containing the plots that can be used to understand the results of the analysis.
+The output will be a webpage containing plots and other data files that can be used to understand the results of the analysis.

 ***
 These instructions refer to the code in the commit from March 16 2015,